 Concerns related to various aspects of Residence Life can be submitted by email (housing@FranklinCollege.edu) or by phone at 317.738.8080.
 The concern will be routed to the appropriate parties for response.

 Prospective and current students have a right to request a review of a financial aid decision.
-To request such a review, contact the Financial Aid Office at 317.738.8075 or by email at finaid@FranklinCollege.edu.
+To request such a review, contact the office of financial aid at 317.738.8075 or by email at finaid@FranklinCollege.edu.

 Student Conduct and Campus Life